SoftFever/OrcaSlicer/README.markdown

 ## What's its current status?

-Slic3r is able to:
+Slic3r current features are:

 * read binary and ASCII STL files;
 * generate multiple perimeters (skins);
 * generate rectilinear fill (100% solid for external surfaces or with customizable less density for inner surfaces);
 * retraction;
+* skirt;
 * use relative or absolute extrusion commands;
 * center print around bed center point;
-* use different speed for bottom layer;
+* use different speed for bottom layer.
-* output relevant GCODE.

 Roadmap includes the following goals: